 Aside from helping you understand your company’s security infrastructure better, this also allows you to make sure that you get a good return on investment in the long run.
 Though that, you’ll be able to become cost-efficient and profitable.

 Before deploying a biometric system in your company, you should see to it that the technology is flexible and adaptable to other systems.
-That way, you’ll be able to integrate it to other technologies when necessary and eliminate the need to dismantle existing systems.
+That way, you’ll be able to integrate it with other technologies when necessary and eliminate the need to dismantle existing systems.
 Furthermore, it’s also vital that the biometric system you choose for your company is scalable.
 By doing that, you’ll be able to give your company the room for growth and make sure that your expansion process will take place smoothly.

 Determine Company Size